PerlFFI/FFI-Platypus/README.md

     Extra linker flags to include during the build of [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus).

+- `FFI_PLATYPUS_BUILD_REMOVE_OPT`

+    If true then [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) will attempt to remove optimization c flags during the build step.
+Normally the same flags used in building Perl are used by default.
+This option may be helpful when debugging the XS code, but it is also quite simplistic and may break in some environments.

 - `FFI_PLATYPUS_BUILD_SYSTEM_FFI`

     If your system does not provide `libffi`, then [FFI::Platypus](https://metacpan.org/pod/FFI::Platypus) will attempt